RamsinghLab/atacseeker_app/project_notes.md

 Calls: <Anonymous> ... withCallingHandlers -> withVisible -> eval -> eval -> mcmapply
 ```

 ... which is weird, because I am not seeing this when I run the app locally.
+My hunch here is that this could be a memory issue with `mcmapply`.

 **report builder**